Sox Ownership Finally Addresses Our Increasingly Obvious Drew Shortage

 So I was rather excited to hear that the Sox had signed JD’s bro Stephen to a one-year deal.
 Because now, it’s like we get to experience a bit of that JD Drew magic all over again.
 But for much shorter money.
 And for a guy with considerably less skills.
 Who gets injured a lot.

-If you’re the sort of bloke who likes researching Super Bowl 2013 info or making Super Bowl prop bets, you may feel sporty enough to put down some money on how much Drew’s gonna help our team next year.
+If you’re a betting sort, you may feel sporty enough to put down some money on how much Drew’s gonna help our team next year.
 My estimate is “a bit less than Josh Hamilton might have but certainly more than my Aunt Fred or a log would.”

 The most important thing to take away from this signing is that John Henry has effectively replaced T. Rowe Price as the official retirement plan of the Drew family.